instructure/ims-lti/README.md

 As a TP your app will receive a POST request with a bunch of [LTI launch data](http://www.imsglobal.org/lti/v1p1pd/ltiIMGv1p1pd.html#_Toc309649684) and it will be signed with OAuth using a key/secret that both the TP and TC share.
 This is covered in the [LTI security model](http://www.imsglobal.org/lti/v1p1pd/ltiIMGv1p1pd.html#_Toc309649685)

 This library doesn't help the TP manage the consumer keys and secrets.
 The POST headers will contain the `oauth_consumer_key` and your app can use that to look up the appropriate `oauth_consumer_secret`.
 Once you have the necessary credentials you can initialize a `ToolProvider` object with them and the post parameters:

+Here is an example of a simple TP Sinatra app using this gem: [LTI Tool Provider](https://github.com/instructure/lti_tool_provider)

 ```ruby
 # Initialize TP object with OAuth creds and post parameters